-I wanted to share the many ways in which you can stretch your points so that you can plan for several HGV vacations per year.
+I wanted to share a few of my favorite tips to help you stretch your Hilton Grand Vacation points and plan for several vacations a year.

-The second and third vacations are usually just the two of us, so in those instances, we would just reserve a studio.
-Doing so allows us to use less points as the unit is smaller, but we still have all of the comforts that we get in the larger units, such as a king sized bed, a kitchenette with a small refrigerator, microwave, coffee maker and dishes as well as a seating area with a pull out couch and a television.
+The second and third vacations are usually just the two of us.
+In those instances, we would reserve a studio.
+Doing so allows us to use fewer points as the unit is smaller, but we still have all of the comforts that we get in the larger units like a king-sized bed, a kitchenette with a small refrigerator, microwave, coffeemaker and dishes as well as a seating area with a pull out couch and a television.
 We still have our breakfasts and lunches in the unit and go out for dinners every night, all the while having a very comfortable stay.

 As far as getting to our destinations, I have used several different tools to get there and one of the more trusted ones is Hopper.
 Hopper allows you to set up notifications for your upcoming flights and tells you, based on past history, when to book and when to wait.
 We have saved thousands of dollars on flights by using this tool and I would highly recommend it.
-More recently, we saved over $1,000 in flights to Italy and had we not known about Hopper, we would have assumed that we got the best price.
+Most recently, we saved over $1,000 in flights to Italy.
+Had we not known about Hopper, we would have assumed that we got the best price.

-Another handy app to download is the Hilton Honors App when you are traveling to Hilton branded hotels.
+Another handy app to download is the Hilton Honors App when you are traveling to Hilton hotels.
 This allows you to check in online a day or two before your arrival, select your room and then obtain a virtual key.
-You simply wave your phone in front of your door and it unlocks it for you.
-This will allow you to avoid having to go to the front desk to check in, especially if you’re tired after a long day of travel.
+This allows you to avoid going to the front desk to check in, especially if you’re tired after a long day of travel.

-There are so many different applications out there that can prove useful to you when traveling, but these are the ones I use the most and which I find the most beneficial.
+There are so many different apps out there that can prove useful to you when traveling, but these are the ones I use the most and which I find the most beneficial.